 The reasons are probably obvious… job transfer, they decided to buy a house, divorce, etc.

-If a Tenant reaches out and lets us know they would like to break their lease (which must be done 30 days in advance of when they would like to move), we will immediately reach out to you to obtain permission.
+If a Tenant reaches out and lets us know they would like to break their lease (which must be done 30 days in advance of when they would like to move), we will send an Amendment to the Tenant to sign.

 Once the amendment is signed, the Tenant will be instructed to pay the Lease Break Fee which is equal to 3 months rent.
 These funds will be deposited to your account, less management fees, during the next scheduled Owner Draw.